Grindr, Blued (the Chinese version of Grindr) and Hornet are the most popular gay dating apps in Phuket.

 Phuket has a lively gay scene, mainly concentrated in the west coast town of Patong.
 Paradise Complex makes up the center of gay Phuket, with most of the bars and clubs located along Exit Road.
 Patong, and particularly Bangla Road, is home to most of the island’s straight nightlife as well.

-Most of Phuket’s gay bars don’t get busy until 10 pm and are packed from midnight.
-Read more
+Most of Phuket’s gay bars don’t get busy until 10pm-11pm while the gay clubs get going after midnight.

 See the most of gay Phuket with one night in Patong.
 Bangla Road in Patong is the center of nightlife on the island.
 Located 500 meters away is Paradise Complex, the hub for gay Phuket.
 Inside Paradise, Complex street are all the main gay bars and clubs.

 Patong has a good selection of accommodation to suit all budgets.
 To be at the heart of the gay Phuket nightlife, you can either stay in a hotel around the Paradise Complex center of gay town (walking distance) or in Patong Town (taxi distance).
-If you are keen to experience the different nightlife options across Phuket and you are traveling light, you may benefit from booking a few nights in a couple of different places throughout the island: travel between beaches can be a bit of a nightmare (see Phuket Transport, below).
+If you are keen to experience the different nightlife options across Phuket and you are traveling light, you may benefit from booking a few nights in a couple of different places throughout the island.

-In terms of public tolerance and acceptance of homosexuality, Thailand (especially gay Phuket) is one of the most welcoming countries across Asia.
+In terms of public tolerance and acceptance of homosexuality, Thailand is one of the most welcoming countries across Asia.
 In mega-touristy Phuket, gay couples should not encounter any issues.

 As a whole, Thai people value discretion and non-confrontation, so no one should give you any hassle for being seen together.
 That said, public displays of affection – both straight and gay – are frowned upon.

-Same-sex activity is legal in Thailand however gay marriage is not legal in Thailand yet.
+Male and female same-sex activity is legal in Thailand however gay marriage is not legal yet.
 Bangkok Post reports that “…while Thailand is viewed as a tourist haven for same-sex couples, the reality for locals is that the law, and often public sentiment, is not so liberal.”
-LGBT residents of Phuket are not offered the equal legal protections offered to non-LGBT (straight) people.
+LGBT residents of Thailand and Bangkok are not offered the equal legal protections offered to non-LGBT (straight) people.

 Getting Tested in Phuket